mrsanitizer/PUAD-EfficientAD/Readme.md

 ## Overview
 This workspace contains a three-stage pipeline for EfficientAD anomaly detection:
+LLMs were used for debugging and code suggestions but the code is fully written and inferred by us at the end.
 1. **Teacher Distillation** – Pretrain the teacher network on ImageNet features.
 2. **Algorithm 1 Training** – Distill knowledge into the student and autoencoder.
 3. **PUAD Inference** – Combine picturable and unpicturable anomaly detection via Mahalanobis scoring.